junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "Dean!"
 Cas's voice passes through the noises.

 "Cas."
 Dean's heart skips a beat, jumping too lightly.
-Cas's okay, and he's coming for him, again.
+Cas is okay, and he's coming for him, again.

 The cellar door is blasted open, two metal plates flying into the space.
-Dean covers Amy with his body, getting a hit on the back.
-The impact pushes them down to the bottom of the stairs.
+Dean covers Amy with his body, getting a harsh hit on the back, throwing both of them down to the bottom of the stairs.

 "Amy!"
 The Doctor thunders down, beaming the sonic screwdriver at the dark space like a torch, pulling Amy into a tight hug.